Is It Ever Permissible To Resist A Police Officer?

 Almost every case I have ever seen that involves obstruction of official business concerns relatively mild resistance to police.
 And most often, mild resistance is actually an involuntary reaction to being painfully restrained.
 It is amazingly tempting and even instinctual to tense up and push back against someone who is pinning you to the ground or trying to force your arm behind your back.
 But that is an impulse you have to control because if you do that, the officer will just push harder to force you to do what he wants.
 This will hurt more and, to make a bad situation worse, the officer might decide to charge you with obstruction of official business.

-If you are under investigation, or have been arrested by any law enforcement agency, feel free to contact one of our experienced Criminal Defense Attorneys, for a free initial consultation about your legal rights and possible defenses.Related Posts
+If you are under investigation, or have been arrested by any law enforcement agency, feel free to call 614-454-5010 or contact one of our experienced Criminal Defense Attorneys, for a free initial consultation about your legal rights and possible defenses.Related Posts